The teen years may be the most difficult time for a young

 Your teenager with diabetes may rebel by:

-Skipping insulin doses or, if he or she has
+Skipping insulin doses or other diabetes

 Eating high-fat, high-calorie meals or eating whenever